Improwised/kb.repairrabbit.github.io/content/advanced-configuration/email-templates.md

 ## To Update Email Template

-* To modify the email templete from `Edit` button, It will redirecting the ckeditor to change the name, subject, status and content of a perticular mail in that `{{variable_names}}` should be keep as it is to replace it with actual value in mail.
+* To modify the email templete from `Edit` button, It will redirect the ckeditor to change the name, subject, status and content of a perticular mail in that `{{variable_names}}` should be kept as it is .

 * The `Active` status shows that the mail will be sent and the `Deactive` status shows the mail will not be sent from system.